maidsafe/temp_safe_network/safe-cli/README.md

 ### SafeKeys

-`SafeKey` management allows users to generate sign/encryption key pairs that can be used for different type of operations, like choosing which sign key to use for uploading files (and therefore paying for the storage used), or signing a message posted on some social application when a `SafeKey` is linked from a public profile (e.g. a WebID/SAFE-ID), or even for encrypting messages that are privately sent to another party so it can verify the authenticity of the sender.
+`SafeKey` management allows users to generate sign/encryption key pairs that can be used for different types of operations, like choosing which sign key to use for uploading files (and therefore paying for the storage used), or signing a message posted on some social application when a `SafeKey` is linked from a public profile (e.g. a WebID/SAFE-ID), or even for encrypting messages that are privately sent to another party so it can verify the authenticity of the sender.

 Users can record `SafeKey`s in a `Wallet` (see further below for more details about `Wallet`s), having friendly names to refer to them, but they can also be created as throw away `SafeKey`s which are not linked from any `Wallet`, container, or any other type of data on the network.